-In fiscal 2021, cultivation of astaxanthin was completed in the first six months of the fiscal year during the most productive months of the year due to the best growing conditions, compared to year-round cultivation in the prior fiscal year.
+In fiscal 2022, cultivation of astaxanthin was completed in the first six months of the fiscal year during the most productive months of the year due to the best growing conditions, similar to the prior fiscal year.
 Total production costs are calculated for the year based on normal capacity of production expected to be achieved in a year under normal circumstances.
 These costs are then allocated into inventory based on the period of production, not including abnormal production costs.
 Allocating fixed and overhead costs requires management's judgement to determine when production is outside of the normal range of expected variation in production.